When to Plant Tomatoes in Virginia: Fostering Success in Your Garden

 Central Virginia

-This area includes cities like Richmond and Charlottesville and also has a humid subtropical climate.
+This region includes areas like Richmond and Charlottesville and also has a humid subtropical climate.
 Warm and humid conditions prevail during the summer.
 Here, early April to mid-April is typically the best time to plant tomatoes, as frost is less likely.

 Southern Virginia